Warfactory-Official/Boxy/README.md

   render through the active shaderpack.
 - **Integrations** — Chunky auto-ingest, Starlight, and C2ME.

+## How it works

+Voxy's jar is compiled in Fabric's *intermediary* naming (`class_310`, `method_1551`); Forge 1.20.1 runs in *SRG*.
+Boxy's core job is to rewrite every Minecraft reference in Voxy's bytecode from intermediary to SRG **at load time, in memory**, before Forge sees it — plus translate Fabric metadata to Forge, bridge the Fabric APIs Voxy calls, and apply a few compatibility patches.
+Boxy's own features (VSS, distant entities) ship as a separate game-layer mod that the same locator hands to Forge, so Voxy's jar stays pristine.

+The full story — the two-classloader-layer architecture, the mapping composition, the mixin handling, and the catalog of every quirk — is in the [**Developer Guide**](DEVELOPER_GUIDE.md).

 ## Using Boxy (players)

 Drop these into your instance's `mods/` folder: